wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 The IWL5300 NIC also has the capability to measure CSI for the 802.11n frames transmitted by the connected Wi-Fi AP.
 If you have already connected the IWL5300 NIC to an 802.11n compatible Wi-Fi AP, you can follow these three steps to measure CSI using IWL5300:

 1. Switch to CSI-extractable firmware: The IWL5300 CSI extraction functionality requires a customized firmware.
-PicoScenes provides the ``switch5300Firmware`` command to switch between the *ordinary* and *CSI-extractable* firmware.
+PicoScenes provides the `switch5300Firmware` command to switch between the *ordinary* and *CSI-extractable* firmware.
 Refer to the [Utility Programs and Bash Scripts](utilities.md) documentation for more detailed instructions.
 The following command switches to the CSI-extractable firmware:

     ```
     switch5300Firmware csi
     ```

-2. Assuming the PhyPath ID is ``3``, execute the following command:
+2. Assuming the PhyPath ID is `3`, execute the following command:

     ```bash
     PicoScenes "-d debug -i 3 --mode logger --plot"
     ```
-    The above command includes four program options: *"-d debug -i 3 --mode logger --plot"*.
+    The above command includes four program options: `-d debug -i 3 --mode logger --plot`.
 Here's what each option does:

-      - ``-d debug``: Sets the logging service display level to debug mode.
+      - `-d debug`: Sets the logging service display level to debug mode.
-      - ``-i 3 --mode logger``: Switches the device with ID 3 to CSI logger mode.
+      - `-i 3 --mode logger`: Switches the device with ID 3 to CSI logger mode.
-      - ``--plot``: Live-plots the CSI measurements.
+      - `--plot`: Live-plots the CSI measurements.

     For more detailed explanations, please refer to the [Command Line Interface and Program Option Reference](parameters.md) section.

 3. Once you have collected sufficient CSI data, exit PicoScenes by pressing Ctrl+C.

-    The logged CSI data is stored in a file named ``rx_<Id>_<Time>.csi``, located in the *present working directory* of the first computer.
+    The logged CSI data is stored in a file named `rx_<Id>_<Time>.csi`, located in the *present working directory* of the first computer.
 To analyze the data, open MATLAB and drag the .csi file into the *Command Window*.
-The file will be parsed, and the CSI data will be stored as a MATLAB variable named ``rx_<Id>_<Time>``.
+The file will be parsed, and the CSI data will be stored as a MATLAB variable named `rx_<Id>_<Time>`.

 ::: tip
 1. The CSI measurement firmware of IWL5300 removes encryption-related functionalities, therefore it can only connect to password-free open APs.
 2. **QCA9300 does not support CSI measurement from an unmodified associated Wi-Fi AP**, as QCA9300 only measures CSI for the 802.11n frames whose *HT_Sounding* flag is set to, which is not commonly used by Wi-Fi APs.
 A possible workaround is to use the [Atheros CSI Tool](https://wands.sg/research/wifi/AtherosCSI/), which utilizes a QCA9300-based AP that has been modified at the AP end.